dceejay/RedMap/README.md

 You can also specify an emoji as the icon by using the :emoji name: syntax - for example `:smile:`.
 Here is a **[list of emojis](https://github.com/dceejay/RedMap/blob/master/emojilist.md)**.

 Or you can specify an image to load as an icon by setting the icon to http(s)://...
 By default it will be scaled to 32x32 pixels.
 You can change the size by setting **iconSize** to a number - eg 64.
-Example icon - `"https://img.icons8.com/windows/32/000000/bird.png"`
+Example icon - `"https://img.icons8.com/windows/32/000000/bird.png"`  or you can use an inline image of the form data:image/...  which uses a base64 encoded image.

 There are also several special icons...